SuperGoodSoft/solidus_taxjar/README.md

 ## Development

 Before installing dependencies, make sure your environment variables are setup.
-Our CI uses something like this: `SOLIDUS_BRANCH=v2.10 DB=postgresql RAILS_VERSION="~> 5.2.0`.
-These environment variables need to be set when installing dependencies and running specs, so set them before the command like this: `SOLIDUS_BRANCH=v2.10 DB=postgresql RAILS_VERSION="~> 5.2.0 bin/setup`
+Our CI uses something like this: `SOLIDUS_BRANCH=v2.10 DB=postgresql RAILS_VERSION="~> 5.2.0"`.

+** NOTE: These environment variables need to be set when installing dependencies and running specs, so set them before each command like this: `SOLIDUS_BRANCH=v2.10 DB=postgresql RAILS_VERSION="~> 5.2.0" bin/setup` **

 Run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `bundle exec rake` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).